 Cultural Analysis encourages submissions from a variety of theoretical standpoints and from different disciplines, including, but not limited to, anthropology, cultural studies, folklore, media studies, popular culture, psychology, and sociology.

-Authors should submit research articles of approximately 20-30 pages in length, in accordance with the Chicago Manual of Style, 16th Edition (B), and include an abstract of 100 words and a "Works Cited" section.
+Authors should submit research articles of approximately 8,000-10,000 words in length, in accordance with the Chicago Manual of Style, 17th Edition, and include an abstract of 100 words and a "Works Cited" section.
 Authors must provide either an electronic or a paper copy of their article.
-Microsoft Word (version 2002 or later) is the preferred format for all electronic copies.
-Electronic copies may be submitted on a CD/DVD-ROM or sent as e-mail attachments to email@example.com.
+Microsoft Word is the preferred format for all electronic copies.
+Electronic copies may be sent as e-mail attachments to email@example.com.
 Essays (2,500 to 3,500 words) are also welcomed.Detailed Submission Guidelines